We are committed to supporting decision-makers with timely data and evidence to help them respond to the COVID-19 pandemic.

-Laterite was contracted to conduct two large-scale, high-frequency phone surveys with the goal of assessing the impacts of the ongoing COVID-19 pandemic on Ethiopian households and businesses.
-The two surveys will reach 2,300 families and 200 firms in Amharic-speaking regions of Ethiopia.
-Laterite is managing the entire data collection campaign, from recruiting especially-trained enumerators, to daily quality monitoring, data cleaning and analysis.
+Laterite conducted two large-scale, high-frequency phone surveys with the goal of assessing the impacts of the ongoing COVID-19 pandemic on Ethiopian households and businesses.
+The two surveys reached 3,300 families, including refugee households, and 800 firms in Amharic-speaking regions of Ethiopia.
+Laterite managed the entire data collection campaign, from recruiting especially-trained enumerators, to daily quality monitoring, to data cleaning and analysis.

-Laterite is carrying out high-frequency phone surveys to track the impacts of COVID-19 on over 1,900 coffee farmers in Kenya, Uganda, Ethiopia, and Zimbabwe every 2-3 weeks over a 7 month period.
-The survey aims to understand the knowledge, attitudes and behaviors about COVID-19 among coffee farmers that are part of TechnoServe’s agronomy training programs, and to identify and track social and economic impacts.
+Laterite carried out high-frequency phone surveys to track the impacts of COVID-19 on over 1,900 coffee farmers in Kenya, Uganda, Ethiopia, and Zimbabwe every 2-3 weeks over 8 months.
+The survey aimed to understand the knowledge, attitudes and behaviors about COVID-19 among coffee farmers that are part of TechnoServe’s agronomy training programs, and to identify and track social and economic impacts.

 Laterite worked with Promundo and RWAMREC on a phone survey to assess how Rwanda’s lockdown affected low-income couples’ relationships and family dynamics.
 The study documents how the pandemic influences relationship dynamics, conflict, and the distribution of care-work.
 The phone survey reached 500 women and 500 men who had previously participated in the randomized controlled trial of the Bandebereho fathers/couples intervention.
 Analysis from this rapid survey will provide insights to inform gender-responsive pandemic control measures and policies.

-Laterite is conducting a high-frequency phone survey of refugees hosted in Uganda for a project implemented by the World Bank in collaboration with the UNHCR and the Uganda Bureau of Statistics.
-The survey will reach 2,100 households and aims to identify the impacts of COVID-19 and related restrictions on the refugee population.
+Laterite conducted a high-frequency phone survey of refugees hosted in Uganda for a project implemented by the World Bank in collaboration with the UNHCR and the Uganda Bureau of Statistics.
+The survey reached 2,100 households over three rounds of data collection, and aimed to identify the impacts of COVID-19 and related restrictions on the refugee population.
 The goal is to provide data to support an evidence-based response to the crisis.